OzmundSedler/100-Days-Of-ML-Code/README.md

 **Theory** :

-https://en.wikipedia.org/wiki/Receiver_operating_characteristic - Really great brief on the theme.
+[https://en.wikipedia.org/wiki/Receiver_operating_characteristic] - Really great brief on the theme.

-The numpy chapter of "Python Data Science Handbook" - all written in notebooks, you can test everything, when reading.
+[The numpy chapter of "Python Data Science Handbook"](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/02.00-Introduction-to-NumPy.ipynb) - all written in notebooks, you can test everything, when reading.

 **Other** :